 Dr. Muhammet Karaman spoke to TRT Çukurova radio about the drug they will develop for cancer treatment.

-Targetting Nucleotide Excision Repair and Pentose Phosphate Pathway for Cancer Treatments
+Targetting Nucleotide Excision Repair for Cancer Treatments

 Sancar, A. (2016).
 Mechanisms of DNA Repair by Photolyase and Excision Nuclease (Nobel Lecture).
 Angewandte Chemie International Edition, 55(30), 8502–8527.